KyleRLamont/Liri-Bot/README.md

 3. Each function is then separate, allowing for easier editing later and adding to functions.

 ## Using the App:
 To use the app, simply clone the github repository to your computer.
 In bash/command, run node liri.js movie-this "Movie title," spotify-this-song "Song title," concert-this "Artist name," or do-what-it-says.
 You will need your own spotify API key in order to use the spotify feature.
 That can be obtained here.
+Per Spotify, it is possible for null to be returned for the preview_url.

 [Spotify](https://developer.spotify.com/dashboard/login)